- TAX INFO

 Visit IRS.gov and enter "identity theft" in the search box to learn more about identity theft and how to reduce your risk.

 How long should you keep your tax return?
 Keep a copy of your tax return, worksheets you used, and records of all items appearing on it (such as Forms W-2 and 1099) until the statute of limitations runs out for that return.
 Usually, this is 3 years from the date the return was due or filed or 2 years from the date the tax was paid, whichever is later.
 You should keep some records longer.
-See Pub.
-552 for details.
+For more details, see chapter 1 of Pub.
+17.

 How do you amend your tax return?
 File Form 1040X to change a return you already filed.
 Generally, Form 1040X must be filed within 3 years after the date the original return was filed or within 2 years after the date the tax was paid, whichever is later.
 But you may have more time to file Form 1040X if you live in a federally declared disaster area or you are physically or mentally unable to manage your financial affairs.
 See Pub.
 556 for details.

 Past due returns.
-If you or someone you know needs to file past due tax returns, use TeleTax topic 153 in Section 6 or visit http://www.irs.gov/Individuals for help in filing those returns.
+If you or someone you know needs to file past due tax returns, use TeleTax topic 153 or visit www.irs.gov/individuals for help in filing those returns.
 Send the returns to the address that applies to you in the latest Form 1040EZ instructions.
-For example, if you are filing a 2008 return in 2012, use the address at the end of these instructions.
+For example, if you are filing a 2009 return in 2013, use the address at the end of these instructions.
 However, if you got an IRS notice, mail the return to the address in the notice.

 Innocent spouse relief.
 Generally, both you and your spouse are each responsible for paying the full amount of tax, interest, and penalties on your joint return.
 However, you may qualify for relief from liability for tax on a joint return if (a) there is an understatement of tax because your spouse omitted income or claimed false deductions or credits, (b) you are divorced, separated, or no longer living with your spouse, or (c) given all the facts and circumstances, it would not be fair to hold you liable for the tax.
-You also may qualify for relief if you were a married resident of a community property state but did not file a joint return and are now liable for an underpaid or understated tax.
 File Form 8857 to request relief.
 In some cases, Form 8857 may need to be filed within 2 years of the date on which the IRS first attempted to collect the tax from you.
 Do not file Form 8857 with your Form 1040EZ.
 For more information, see Pub.
 971 and Form 8857 or you can call the Innocent Spouse office toll-free at 1-866-897-4270.

 How do you make a gift to reduce debt held by the public?
 If you wish to do so, make a check payable to "Bureau of the Public Debt."
 You can send it to: Bureau of the Public Debt, Department G, P.O.
 Box 2188, Parkersburg, WV 26106-2188.
 Or you can enclose the check with your income tax return when you file.
 Do not add your gift to any tax you may owe.
 See the instructions for line 12 for details on how to pay any tax you owe.